scraggo/Hangman-Web/log.md

 ## Issues
 - Best way to load word list?
 - Best way to split up duties?
 - Use ES6 / Babel?
+Yes
 - Where to host?
 Codepen is one idea.

 ## I'm on...
-- line 208 - converting to for...in syntax (much nicer to look at)
 - Testing and working properly.
+- Hints are now displayed in an alert window.
+It works fine, but only so many words are displayed, then a ...
-The prompt window gets in the way when checking hints.
-But, we're going to make a UI that doesn't have that issue.
+- We're going to make a UI that doesn't have that issue.